2019 FIBA Basketball World Cup Group E: Games

 All times are local (UTC+8).

 Turkey vs. Japan

 This was the first competitive game between Turkey and Japan.

 Czech Republic vs. United States

 This was the first competitive game between the Czech Republic and the United States.

 Japan vs. Czech Republic

 This was the first competitive game between Japan and the Czech Republic.

 United States vs. Turkey

-This was the third game between the United States and Turkey, with the Americans winning the prior two games, including in 2014, which was the last competitive game between the two teams.
+This was the third game between the United States and Turkey, with the Americans winning the prior two meetings, including in 2014, which was the last competitive game between the two teams.

 Turkey vs. Czech Republic

 This was the first game between Turkey and the Czech Republic in the World Cup.
 The Turks won in EuroBasket 2007, which was the last competitive game between the two teams.

 United States vs. Japan

 This was the first game between the United States and Japan in the World Cup.
 The Americans won in the 1972 Olympics, which was the last competitive game between the two teams.